notnotnotswipez/SecuritySMP/README.md

 - A terminal window, where you can DDoS other players with computers and find an aproximate location.
 (Yes its unrealistic I know but like, cmon, its Minecraft.)
 - Camera interface, players can access their placed cameras through this.

+The computer cannot be broken when placed, only allowed players can access this.

 # Defensive Measures
 - Cameras, can be accessed through the computer
 - A key, which can lock doors and chests (Key becomes linked to whatever you locked)